 How do you see Formula 1 as an industry today, business-wise and growth-wise?

 From my perspective, as someone who has two decades of experience in the global sports business, I think these are very exciting times for Formula 1.
-While working on global mega events like the FIFA World Cup, NFL Super Bowl and the Olympic Games, I always looked at Formula 1 as a unique and dynamic international property because of the number of prestige events it produced in many of the world’s greatest cities.
+While working on global mega-events like the FIFA World Cup, NFL Super Bowl and the Olympic Games, I always looked at Formula 1 as a unique and dynamic international property because of the number of prestige events it produced in many of the world’s greatest cities.
 Now that I’m involved as the new head of Formula 1 Experiences and immersed with the new management team and Liberty Media ownership, I’m truly inspired.
 Formula 1 management is on a mission to be transformational, period.
 Their approach is both creative and inclusive with all stakeholders.
 One example of that is with the host cities.
 The new Formula 1 wants to be more celebratory.
 The mandate is to create even more civic excitement and enthusiasm, beyond that which the races organically bring to a city.
 They are encouraging cities and promoters to take steps to celebrate the occasion of race week and get people from the region be part of the excitement.
-Formula 1 maybe had become a bit stagnant in some of the markets and this is a clear move toward revitalisation that will also trigger new growth.
+Formula 1 may be had become a bit stagnant in some of the markets and this is a clear move toward revitalisation that will also trigger new growth.
 Our F1 Experiences programme is a great way to apply that strategy because we deliver new and incredibly exciting experiences that bring people closer to the event – closer than ever before.

 It’s clear that Formula 1 management is looking to elevate and improve relationships with the event organisers.

 Now, that said, there’s also an extraordinary amount of work to be done.
 The F1 Experiences product still needs more awareness.
 As the sport’s official travel/experience/hospitality programme, we need to be in the vernacular of Formula 1.
 One example is our collective desire to attract millennials.
 We’ve learned that millennials want experiences more than anything else.
-They don’t necessarily want the best seats or the corporate hospitality.
+They don’t necessarily want the best seats or corporate hospitality.
 F1 Experiences is ready-made for the millennial market because our packages get fans inside the sport and its people, including the drivers.
-In many ways that’s more important to them than where they sit.
+In many ways, that’s more important to them than where they sit.

 Another target is the corporate market, and, in particular, American corporates.
 Major companies that use sports to build relationships, reward customers and promote their brands have had a hard time wrapping their brains around Formula 1.
 Whether it be unique programs or corporate hospitality or event experiences for their employees and clients, F1 Experiences can help them engage at the event level.
-In some ways Formula 1 has been an intimidating sport for both American and multinational companies to get involved with.
+In some ways, Formula 1 has been an intimidating sport for both American and multinational companies to get involved with.
 The F1 Experiences approach can help demystify that.
 We want them to taste Formula 1 intimately through hands-on experiences so they can see how amazing – and different – the opportunity can be.

 Do you see any opportunities to improve the relationships between the sport and event organisers?